Time-Dependent Low-Rank Input-Output Operator for Forced Linearized Dynamics with Unsteady Base Flows: Introduction

+More broadly, the analysis of transient instabilities in high-dimensional dynamical systems such as turbulent flows demands cost-effective techniques to track the evolution of high-dimensional disturbance space.
+Transient instabilities are finite-time events, such as turbulent bursts or extreme events, whose response is markedly different from the high-dimensional attractor where the dynamical system spends most of its lifetime (\cite{T21}).
+Examples include turbulent bursts in laminar or turbulent flows (\cite{AML11, CD13, FCRP17, SS19}), the transition between a chaotic attractor and non-chaotic traveling waves (\cite{MCT11}), and atmospheric blocking events (\cite{DCG12}).

 Our objective is to develop a low-rank approximation of the solution operator for arbitrarily time-dependent base flows.
-This involves working with the arbitrarily time-dependent matrix $\mathbf{L}(t)$, which is obtained by linearizing the nonlinear flow evolution equations around the instantaneous base flow.
-To this end, we propose a cost-effective approach to construct a low-rank approximation of the solution operator in the form of:
+This involves working with the arbitrarily time-dependent matrix obtained by linearizing the Navier-Stokes equations around the instantaneous base flow.